-This trail is stunning in mid-October when the brilliant fall foliage contrasts with the blue sky and water and the nearby black lava flows.
+One of my favorite fall rides is along the Deschutes River Trail, west of Bend.
+In mid-October, the brilliant fall foliage contrasts beautifully with the blue sky and water and the nearby black lava flows.

-The Deschutes River Trail is also a very nice trail in spring and summer, with excellent views of the river and the lush vegetation it supports.
+The Deschutes River Trail is also a fun ride in spring and summer, with excellent views of the river and the lush vegetation it supports.

 Along the way, you’ll see several rapids created by the ancient lava flows on the east side of the river.